-Snapchat has recently introduced some cool new augmented reality options.
+Snapchat has introduced some cool augmented reality options.
 So, if animal faces were beginning to feel a little old hat, now you can spice up your photos and videos with rainbows, clouds, and a range of other animations that are set to change on a regular basis.

 Will be enough to pull out a lead in the Facebook Stories vs Snapchat battle?
 We take a look.